Abiva's Day

 Abiva looked up to find his blue eyes locked on her and that smile on his face.
 The human always seemed so happy.
 How could one not smile back?

 “I appreciate it, Abiva.
-With Maevin and Siv gone, I’m feeling a bit at a loss,” Henry said motioning to the glass panel that displayed statistics while running the other hand through his hair.
+With Maevin and Siv gone, I’m feeling a bit at a loss,” Henry said, motioning to the glass panel displaying statistics while running his other hand through his hair.

-“Anything in particular, Master?” she asked stepping closer to his side and looking at what was being displayed on the screens.
+“Anything in particular, Master?” she asked, stepping closer to his side and looking at what was displayed on the screens.

 “I’m trying to arrange a meeting between the estates on Victory.”